tdwg/bdq/tg2/_review/docs/list/bdqenh/index.md

 Draft Standard for Submission

-## 1 Introduction
+## 1 Introduction (non-normative)
 This document includes terms intended to be used as a controlled value for BDQ Core tests with local name `Enhancement`.
 For details and rationale, see Veiga AK, Saraiva AM, Chapman AD, Morris PJ, Gendreau C, Schigel D, & Robertson TJ (2017).
 A conceptual framework for quality assessment and management of biodiversity data.
-PLOS ONE 12 (6): https://doi.org/10.1371/journal.pone.0178731>
+PLOS ONE 12 (6): https://doi.org/10.1371/journal.pone.0178731.

-### 1.1 Data Quality Criteria
+### 1.1 Data Quality Enhancement

 The scope of the standard is the fundamental information about core tests of type bdqffdq:Amendment.
 The Enhancement describes, in abstract terms, how proposals can modify data to improve fitness.
 An enhancement expresses in general terms what a bdqffdq:Specification expresses in specific terms.
 Enhancements have an informal relationship to bdqffdq:Dimensions, expressed here in the comments, these relationships could be formalized, but we have not done so.